Last updated: 2026-04-20

 Should You Buy the 2022 Hyundai Palisade?

-Its complaint rate (29.1 per 10k sold) is above the SUV segment average of 13.7.
+Its complaint rate of 29.1 per 10,000 vehicles sold runs above the SUV segment average of 14.3.
 The most common reports involve seat belts (52).

-A pre-purchase inspection is recommended for used examples, with particular attention to seat belts (52).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to seat belts (52).
+An extended warranty is worth pricing out.

 Compared to the 2023 Hyundai Palisade, which scored 3 points lower.
 See also the 2021 Hyundai Palisade for an earlier comparison.